Please wait while the page is loading...

 In-depth features

-Sydney-based commercial firm Addisons advises on trademark protection and enforcement as well as commercialization and licensing of trademarks, designs, copyright and patents with a special focus on media.
-It is also involved in intellectual property litigation, oftentimes including cross border components.
+Sydney-based commercial firm Addisons advises on trademark protection and enforcement as well as commercialization and licensing of trademarks, copyrights and patents with a special focus on media.
+It is also involved in intellectual property litigation, oftentimes including cross-border components.
 Its specialists in the IP and Media practice have advised some of the most prominent brands including the Australian Associated Press, Dymocks, Nintendo and Mastercard International.
 Among the key practitioners is Donna Short, who has taken on many new major international clients such as Schroders and leading Australian clients such as Temple & Webster.
 The firm’s clientele also includes Mitsubishi Electric Australia, Playboy Enterprises International, Formula One Group and Virgin Enterprises.
 Former partner Karen Hayne has left the firm to form Omoi IP.

 Ashurst’s intellectual property team provides a complete range of contentious and non-contentious specialist IP services.
 The firm has an excellent reputation for providing cutting-edge advice on strategic IP matters, acting for some of the world’s leading companies.
 The full-service firm has over 375 partners among 1,600 lawyers and staff in 25 offices throughout Australia and the Pacific region to provide corporate services in conjunction with IP support.
 Joanna Lawrence has been named a partner-elect in the IP practice at Ashurst in Melbourne.
 Other key members of the team are Lisa Ritson, Anita Cade, Kellech Smith, Stuart D’Aloisio and Nina Fitzgerald.
 Paul Jenkins, who is based in Sydney and London, is the firm’s global chief executive officer.

 Commercial law firm Banki Haddock Fiora provides intellectual property, technology and media law services.
 The firm is noted for representing global clients such as Pfizer, Nestle and Costco.
 Cofounding partners Peter Banki and Kate Haddock are well-regarded for their experience in the publishing, digital and media industries, while Richard Fiora has more than 25 years’ experience in commercial transactions and corporate issues.
-Partner Margaret Shearer is also recommended for her trademark expertise.

 Biopharmalex is an independent, Melbourne-based law firm providing IP services, regulatory advice, and advice on consumer and marketing law, competition law, and commercial agreements, all aimed at companies and inventors in the life sciences space.
 Founder Wayne Condon has four decades of experience in IP litigation in Australia and New Zealand, the past two decades focusing on life sciences; he was a partner at several Australian law firms, including Griffith Hack.

 Full-service international firm Bird & Bird has a strong presence in Australia with over 50 legal experts based in Sydney.
 Shane Barber, managing partner in Australia, is an expert in communications, media and technology, and is a lead partner of the firm’s Australia corporate law and media law groups with a focus on technology and communications.
-Partner Lynne Lewis is a key contact for trademark and patent issues.

 Established in 1833, Clayton Utz has about 163 partners and 1,250 support staff in its Melbourne, Sydney, Brisbane, Perth, Canberra and Darwin offices.
 Known for its innovative approach, the firm has clients across the world including companies in the banking, financial, mining, power and utilities, manufacturing and accounting sectors as well as government institutions.
 They include businesses belonging to the Top 100 Australian companies, 250 federal and state government departments, agencies and organizations.